Princess Ningguo Zhu Changning — An Honorable Princess in A Difficult Situation

 Zhu Yunwen (1377 — ?), respected as Jianwen Emperor or Emperor Huizong of Ming, was the grandson of the Hongwu Emperor, the nephew of Princess Ningguo.

-After he ascended to the throne, he started to remove kings, most of whom were his uncles, from their half-independent fiefs, where they obtained armies and power.
+After he ascended to the throne, he removed kings, most of whom were his uncles, from their half-independent fiefs, where they obtained armies and power.

 Royal Nine-tasselled Crown (Jiu Liu Mian), Unearthed From Tomb of Prince Zhu Tan, the Tenth Son of Hongwu Emperor, Younger Brother of Princess Ningguo and Prince Zhu Di — Shandong Museum (Photo by Dongmaiying)

-She and her husband fully supported their nephew Jianwen Emperor, the legit heir that was chosen by their father Hongwu Emperor.
+She and her husband fully supported their nephew Jianwen Emperor, the legit heir their father, Hongwu Emperor, chose.

 Doubtful Death of Princess’ Husband Mei Yin